RuyiGai/CS5760-Assignment-2/README.md

 README.md
 ```

-- `Homework 2.ipynb` — Contains the Python programming code, execution results.
+- `Homework 2.ipynb` — Contains the Python programming code and execution results.
-- `Homework 2.docx` — Contains screenshots of the short-answer and programming questions.
+- `Homework 2.docx` — Contains the answers and screenshots for the calculation and programming questions.
 - `README.md` — Provides an overview of the assignment and summarizes the completed work.

 ---